 13 Irish Phrases That Have Baffled Me Since Moving Here From The US

-Before I moved to Ireland a few weeks ago, I thought a language barrier was the last thing I'd have to worry about.
+Before I moved to Ireland several months ago, I thought a language barrier was the last thing I'd have to worry about.

 How wrong I was.